Frequently asked questions

 Every individual or legal entity, or a mixture of the two, has the right to be a member of an energy community.

+Since the energy community is a legal entity, certain steps are required to create it.
 These include from choosing the type of the community its members want, all the way to the opening of a bank account.
-Although it’s not mandatory, it is recommended to join forces with a legal advisor so that the process can move in a fast and efficient way.
-From then on, you can enjoy the benefits of an Energy Community, the team feeling and the coordinated action that will lead to a more environmentally friendly way of life.
+Although it’s not mandatory, it is recommended to collaborate with a legal advisor so that the process can move in a fast and efficient way.

 Virtual net metering is the installation of photovoltaic systems to produce energy in a different spot than the one the energy is consumed.
 For now, local authorities, energy communities and farmers are allowed to do this.
 Virtual net metering can solve the problem of the lack of installation space in semi-detached/apartment buildings (~68% of buildings).
 The energy produced cannot be directly consumed due to the distance of the installed unit, but it is measured and offsets the actual consumption of our household or business.

-(Please read the relevant gazette in detail here).
+In 2016, with the Law 4414/2016, Greece became the only European country that initially allowed virtual net metering to specific consumers – municipalities, farmers and non-profit institutions (please read the relevant gazette in detail here).
 In 2018, with the law on energy communities, the legal framework was completed and our country became the first in Europe to allow all citizens the possibility of virtual net metering.
-(Please read the aforementioned legislative framework here). *ΝΕW ADDITION* The latest legislative change occurred in March 2023 with the 5037/2023 law, that changed the minimum number of members in an Energy Community, along with some definitions on Energy Communities and procedures.
-(Please read about the last changes on the legislative framework here).
+(Please read the aforementioned legislative framework here).
+As of 2023, with the new Law 5037/2023, the Energy Communities of the Law 4513/2018 were replaced by two new forms of energy cooperatives, the Renewable Energy Communities (RECs) and the Citizens’ Energy Communities (CECs).
+The relevant legislation can be found here.

 The existing measure of the Social Household Tariff doesn’t actually help in tackling energy poverty and many households simply remain dependent on social benefits.